Licensed in all 58 California counties ยท NMLS #377740

 California Housing Market: Spring 2026 Outlook

 California's spring 2026 housing market is the most balanced in five years.
-Statewide median home price is $885,000 (up 2.4% year-over-year), active inventory is up 18% from spring 2025, and homes are spending an efficiently from on marke…
+Statewide median home price is $885,000 (up 2.4% year-over-year), active inventory is up 18% from spring 2025, and homes are spending longer on the market than usual…

 By the Save Financial Team →